 The Great Chinese Famine

 The CCP’s administrative organs at all levels sent teams to the countryside.
 They used torture and interrogations to squeeze the last morsels of food from the hapless peasants.
 Following the example set by the Soviet communists, the CCP prevented villagers from entering cities in search of food, causing the mass death of families and even whole villages.
-Cannibalism was widespread, and the corpses of famine victims littered the countryside.
+The corpses of famine victims littered the countryside.
 When peasants were caught stealing to survive, they were killed.
+Cannibalism was widespread.

-In the Beijing district of Daxing, 325 people were killed in six days, between August 27 and September 1, across 48 production brigades of 13 people’s communes.
-The dead varied in age from 80 years to just 38 days, and 22 families were wiped out completely.
+In the Beijing district of Daxing, 325 people were killed between August 27 and September 1, across forty-eight production brigades of thirteen people’s communes.
+The victims varied in age from just thirty-eight days old to eighty years old, and twenty-two families were wiped out completely.
 The Red Guards bludgeoned, stabbed, or strangled their victims.
 They killed infants and toddlers by stepping on one leg and tearing the child in two.

-As the specter of communism directed people to beat and kill, it erased their human compassion, brainwashing them with the slogan of “treating the enemy with the numb cruelty of the harsh winter.”
+As the specter of communism directed people to beat and kill, it erased their human compassion, brainwashing them with slogans like “treat the enemy with the numb cruelty of the harsh winter.”
 With every crime against humanity, the CCP displaced the traditional culture and moral virtue of the Chinese.
 Envenomed by Party culture, many people became tools of murder.

-When most people see or learn about the bloodthirsty deeds of the totalitarian communist state, they are at a complete loss as to how anyone could descend to such inhuman barbarism.
-The truth behind this is that they were possessed by rotten demons and degenerate spirits controlled by the communist specter.
+When confronted with the bloodthirsty deeds of the totalitarian communist regime, most people are at a complete loss as to how anyone could descend into such inhuman barbarism.

-Estimating the ravages of the Cultural Revolution is a daunting task.
-Most studies suggest a minimum death toll of 2 million.
-R. J. Rummel, an American professor who has researched mass killing, wrote in China’s Bloody Century: Genocide and Mass Murder Since 1900 that the Cultural Revolution claimed the lives of 7.73 million people.
+Estimating the casualties of the Cultural Revolution is a daunting task.
+Most studies suggest a minimum death toll of two million.
+R. J. Rummel, an American professor who has researched mass killing, wrote in his book China’s Bloody Century: Genocide and Mass Murder Since 1900 that the Cultural Revolution claimed the lives of 7.73 million people.

-Dong Baoxun, an associate professor of China’s Shandong University, and Ding Longjia, deputy director of the Shandong Party History Research Office, co-authored a 1997 book titled Exonerate the Innocent – Rehabilitate the Wrongly Accused and Sentenced.
-It quoted Ye Jianying, then vice chairman of the CCP Central Committee, as making the following statements during the closing ceremony of the Central Working Conference on December 13, 1978: “Two years and seven months of comprehensive investigation by the Central Committee have determined that 20 million people died in the Cultural Revolution, over 100 million suffered political persecution, … and 800 billion yuan were wasted.”
+Dong Baoxun, an associate professor of China’s Shandong University, and Ding Longjia, deputy director of the Shandong Party History Research Office, co-authored the 1997 book Exonerate the Innocent: Rehabilitate the Wrongly Accused and Sentenced.
+It quoted Ye Jianying, then vice-chairman of the CCP Central Committee, as making the following statements during the closing ceremony of the Central Working Conference on December 13, 1978: “Two years and seven months of comprehensive investigation by the Central Committee have determined that twenty million people died in the Cultural Revolution, over one hundred million suffered political persecution, … and 800 billion yuan was wasted.”

-According to the Selected Works of Deng Xiaoping, from August 21 to 23, 1980, CCP leader Deng Xiaoping gave two interviews with Italian journalist Oriana Fallaci in which he described the difficulty of quantifying the Cultural Revolution’s ravages:
+In August 1980, CCP leader Deng Xiaoping gave two interviews with Italian journalist Oriana Fallaci in which he described the difficulty of quantifying the Cultural Revolution’s ravages: